srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ## Detailed Instructions

 Here we describe how to reproduce all the tables and graphs data for section 5 in the paper: the controlled experiments with the additionl other 8 tools compared with.

+### Step-by-Step instructions

+### Build from source
+GrayC was implemented on top of LibFuzzer and so its build may take long, depends on your machine: it builds LLVM 12 with instrumentation.

+### Project structure